GMIF 2017 DIRECTORS

-John HENRY is rising sophomore on the Mason team and he couldn't be more excited!
+John HENRY is rising junior on the Mason team and he couldn't be more excited!
 John spent 3 years competing for Holy Ghost Prep in Pennsylvania where he primarily did Original Oratory and Dramatic Interp, with experience in Duo and Humorous.
 While attending HGP, John was a two time NCFL Qualifier and the State Champion in Original Oratory.
 This past year, he broke to multiple national out-rounds including 3 finals at the International Forensics Association including a championship in Persuasive Speaking, as well as a Quarterfinal in Impromptu Speaking at the American Forensics Association tournament.
 John couldn't be excited for his 3rd GMIF, his second as a staff member!

-Parker ROTH is a rising sophomore on the Mason Forensics Team and can't wait to join the 2016 GMIF staff!
+Parker ROTH is a rising junior on the Mason Forensics Team and can't wait to join the 2017 GMIF staff!
 Parker first found his love for forensics during his three years on the Orono High School Team in Minnesota, where he competed in Prose, DI, OO, and Poetry.
 (He also did impromptu once but that doesn't count.)
 His senior year, Parker reached final rounds at Glenbrooks, Dowling, and Harvard and ended his year as the Minnesota State Champion in Prose.
 During his first year on the Mason Team, Parker reached out rounds at the Novice Norton, HFO, Internationals, and AFA Nationals, and he can't wait to continue his college forensics career with such a beautiful family.
 Parker loved his time as a camper, and he is thrilled to help other people find their love for the activity that has already given him so much.

-Shreetika SINGH is so excited to be joining the freshman class at George Mason University where she will be double majoring in International Relations and Business.
+Shreetika SINGH is so excited to be in the sophomore class at George Mason University where she will be double majoring in International Relations and Business.
 During her high school career, she has placed seventh in International Extemporaneous speaking at NSDA nationals, reached both semi-final and final rounds at several national-circuit tournaments (including Patriot Games!) and has received six bids to the TOC this year alone.
 She reached the final round of Congressional Debate at the TFA State Tournament this year and semi-finaled at the TOC.
 Aside from these accomplishments, Shreetika was also invited to the MBA Round Robin and the Capital City Round Robin after triple-qualifying to NSDA Nationals in Oratory, Extemp and Congress her junior year.
 When she’s not filing articles for extemp or procrastinating, Shreetika likes to (try) to learn new recipes, binge-watch Netflix and create videos for Break the Ceiling, an online platform that helps bridge the gender gap in the Speech and Debate community.
 She looks forward to working at GMIF this summer and can’t wait to share her love for extemp with others!